 When it comes to recruiting trends, change is the only constant.
-The best in class techniques for recruiting appears to change consistently.
-You have to ensure as to whether your recruiting strategies need tweaking, and assuming this is the case, are there techniques out there that may support you?
+The best-in-class techniques for recruiting appear to change consistently.
+You have to ensure whether your recruiting strategies need tweaking, and assuming this is the case, are there techniques out there that may support you?
 Do you have the right technological support for the same?

 There still is not a viable replacement for deciding the up close and personal experiences for supporting connections and truly burrowing past the surface for singular needs.
 So nurturing your existing network while keeping up with the upcoming trends is the key.

 Networking is an oldie but a goodie.
 For recruiters, there is nothing better than cracking the right candidate through their own network, without having to shop around much.
-This networking can be done via being active on professional networks like Linkedin.
-Attending local recruitment meets, recruitment drives in college campuses and startup meets is a great way to connect to the local talent and professionals.
+This networking can be done via being active on professional social media platforms like the Linkedin network.
+Attending local recruitment meets, recruitment drives on college campuses, and startup meet is a great way to connect to local talent and professionals.